Raising ducklings from day old to maturity can be a tricky business. It’s a lot of work! A frequent question I’m asked is “what do baby ducks eat?”

 Can Ducklings Eat Grapes?

 Yes, ducklings can eat grapes as long as they’re mashed.
-Be sure to remove seeds and skins before feeding it to your ducklings.
+Be sure to remove seeds and skins before feeding them to your ducklings.

 Can Ducklings Have Tomatoes?